top of page

 Compassionate Friends

-A support group for parents that have lost children
+A support group for parents that have lost children or grandchildren

 Online Services every day of the week.
 Time as Eastern Time Click on (Enter Room)